William Turner (naturalist): Early years

 Turner was born in Morpeth, Northumberland, in or around 1508.
 His father was probably a tanner of the same name.
 He studied at Pembroke Hall, Cambridge University, from 1526 to 1533, where he received his B.A. in 1530 and his M.A. in 1533.
-He was a Fellow and Senior Treasurer of Pembroke Hall, Cambridge.
+He was a fellow and senior treasurer of Pembroke Hall.
 While at Cambridge he published several works, including Libellus de re herbaria, in 1538.
-He spent much of his leisure in the careful study of plants which he sought for in their native habitat, and described with an accuracy hitherto unknown in England.
+He spent much of his leisure in the careful study of plants which he sought in their native habitat, and described with an accuracy hitherto unknown in England.

 In 1540, he began travelling about preaching until he was arrested.
 After his release, he went on to study medicine in Italy, at Ferrara and Bologna, from 1540 to 1542 and was incorporated M.D. at one of these universities.
 He married Jane Auder (perhaps a widow of a Mr Cage when they married) who gave birth to a son Peter in 1542.
 After his death, she remarried Richard Cox, Bishop of Ely.